The Drop-in Proxy Pattern for LLM Governance: Architecture, Compatibility, and Failure Modes

 }

-The combination of previous_event_hash and event_hash is the chain that makes this trail tamper-evident.
-A nightly integrity check walks the chain forward from a known-good anchor; any break creates an automatic incident.
-That is the property an external auditor can reason about — not "we have logs", but "we have logs that mathematically cannot be quietly altered."
+The pairing of previous_event_hash and event_hash is the chain that makes the trail tamper-evident.
+A nightly integrity check walks it forward from a known-good anchor, and any break opens an automatic incident.
+That gives an external auditor a claim they can actually reason about: the logs cannot be quietly altered without the chain showing it.

 7. Production lessons and trade-offs